vzool/docs/api/reference.md

 ### Fields

-These endpoints are used for creating, updating, or deleting fields through the API requires the API to modify the database schema directly.
+These endpoints are used for creating, updating, or deleting fields from a collection.
+It alters the database schema directly when needed.
+Similar to `/collections`.

 #### Get Fields